 Freshmen Admissions Process & Required Documentation

-Important!
-Follow deadlines for submission.
+It is critical that you follow deadlines throughout the process.
 Late application materials, including completion of the FAFSA, will result in applicants being excluded from the pool for the upcoming academic year.

-Once you complete the RIT Application and check the box that indicates you are applying for admission through HEOP, you will receive the HEOP application materials electronically, as well as by U.S. mail.
-If you do not receive your application information, please call (585) 475-2506 or email firstname.lastname@example.org.
+HEOP application materials are sent to all students deemed eligible for HEOP by Admissions and Financial Aid.
+You will receive the HEOP application materials by email.
+Please check your email daily!
 The HEOP Application includes a request for your high school transcript, a counselor recommendation for HEOP, an application essay, and the financial worksheet.
 You will also have to provide supporting financial documentation as listed on the financial worksheet if you are accepted and commit to attending RIT.

 All eligible freshman applicants who submit their application materials on time will be scheduled for a personal interview with HEOP representatives.
 Interviews for upstate applicants will be held in Rochester, NY, starting the third week of February.
 Interviews for downstate applicants will be held in New York City the last week of February/first week of March.
+Please note that interviews cannot be scheduled if our office has not received your application materials beforehand.
+After the first week of March, interviews for eligible applicants who have submitted application materials will be for possible waitlist only.
 After completing the interview, those students selected for entry through HEOP will be notified officially by Admissions by mid-March.

 Accepted HEOP students do NOT need to pay a deposit.
 However, they MUST return their commitment letter indicating their decision to attend or not attend RIT by May 1.
 After May 1, applicants on the admissions waitlist will be contacted.